CoolDawnAnt/InfoChartQA/README.md

 ```
 @misc{lin2025infochartqa,
       title={InfoChartQA: A Benchmark for Multimodal Question Answering on Infographic Charts},
-      author={Minzhi Lin and Tianchi Xie and Mengchen Liu and Yilin Ye and Changjian Chen and Shixia Liu},
+      author={Tianchi Xie and Minzhi Lin and Mengchen Liu and Yilin Ye and Changjian Chen and Shixia Liu},
       year={2025},
       eprint={2505.19028},
       url={https://arxiv.org/abs/2505.19028},